mschertenleib/neural_image/README.md

         -o, --output <output>
                     The output image (PNG)

+        -a, --arch <layer_sizes>
+                    Sizes of the network layers (includes the input size but excludes the output size)

         -W, --width <width>
-                    The width of the output image
+                    The width of the output image (by default, the same as the input image)

         -H, --height <height>
-                    The height of the output image
+                    The height of the output image (by default, the same as the input image)

-        -a, --arch <layer_sizes>
-                    Sizes of the network layers (includes the input size but excludes the output size)

-        -g, --gray  Force grayscale for the output image (by default, the output will be either RGB or grayscale depending on the input)
+        -g, --gray  Force grayscale (by default, the output will be either RGB or grayscale depending on the input)

         -e, --epochs <epochs>
-                    Number of training epochs
+                    Number of training epochs (default: 1)

+        -b, --batch-size <batch_size>
+                    Mini-batch size (default: 16)

-        -l, --learning_rate <learning_rate>
+        -l, --learning-rate <learning_rate>
-                    Learning rate
+                    Learning rate (default: 0.002000)
 ```

 ## External libraries